Installing Linux

 During the summer of 2020, one of my laptops was destroyed.
 Someone, not me, stepped on it.
 So, I’m down to one laptop.
 I have Kubuntu installed and I’m experimenting with the Kwin window tiling.
 As usual, after a few weeks working with this new Linux installation, I’m really liking Kubuntu.

 The massive variety of Linux configurations makes proprietary software boring.
 The big disadvantage of Linux is that it is not always easy to connect it to proprietary machinery, like Printers and TVs.
-You have to install drivers manually and program the computer to talk to other machines.
+Sometimes you have to install drivers manually and program the computer to talk to other machines.

 With the KDE desktop you do not need to be a computer programmer to use Linux.
 It is a fully featured desktop computer system that you can use right out of the box.
 Start reading the help directories of the applications you use.
 While you are using the graphical KDE applications, start investigating and practice using the terminal.